by Linda Phillips-Jones, Ph.D.

 Did you become successful as a technical expert on something?
 Are you now managing people, programs, or larger projects?
 If so, it's normal to struggle with making the shift to a more strategic mindset.

 Have you been accused of "micro-managing" projects, controlling every decision?
 Or are you able to overlook small issues in favor of the larger picture?
 Do you know which are large and small issues?

 How to be a good mentee?
 Tips to improve your qualities and characteristics.

 Here are some ideas that will make from you a good and successful mentee:

 - Interview your mentor about the topic of strategy vs tactics.
 How does he/she see the differences?
 Can he/she tell a story about when one or the other approach worked well?
 Didn't work well?

 - Ask your mentor to help you develop in this area.
 Propose some objectives and learning activities.

 - Ask your mentor to be frank about your efforts to be strategic.
 Where does your mentor see strengths and weaknesses in you?

-- Do a self analysis of how you approached your last two big projects or decisions.
+- Do a self-analysis of how you approached your last two big projects or decisions.
 Where did you get bogged down in tactics?
 Why did you do this?
-Were you as strategic as you could have been?
 How could you have improved?
 What might you do next time in a similar project?

 - Research the literature on leadership and strategy.
 Present your findings to your mentor (and perhaps to the other mentees) about what major thinkers and leaders are saying and doing.